+A disk that has been labeled for use by the XVM Volume Manager is an XVM physical volume, or physvol.

+foreign disk

-A disk that has been labeled for use by the XVM Volume Manager is an foreign disk A foreign disk is a disk with an XVM physical volume label but which cannot be administered by the current node because it is owned by a different node or a different cluster.
+A foreign disk is a disk with an XVM physical volume label but which cannot be administered by the current node because it is owned by a different node or a different cluster.